 Provide recommended policies and procedures for the Organic Collection Site (OCS).

 Plan for and implement beautification projects within the constraints dictated by the budget allocations.

+Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 The Committee shall consist of a Chair and at least four (4) members.